- Professor of Education

 Ghada Al-Yaqout (2012) Inside, Outside and App-side down: picturebook series.
 Clementine Beauvais (2013) The Mighty Child: politically transformative children's literature.
 Susan Tan (2014) dystopias in young adult fiction.
 Ashley Wilson (2014) Orphan girls in North American children's literature.
 Faye Dorcas Young (2015) Images of East Asians in English-language children's literature.
 Xiaofei Shi (2016) Crossover picturebooks.
 Dawn Sardella-Ayres: Race and gender in The Little Colonel series (2016)

 Current PhD students:

 Richard Shakeshaft: The role of technology in young adult fiction.
-Faye Dorcas Yung: Authenticity in representations of East Asian culture in children's fiction.
 Angela Schill: Representation of deafness in children's literature.
 Siddharth Pandey: Material objects in fantasy fiction.
 Katy Day: Empowered female characters in fantasy fiction.
 Sarah Hardstaff: Hidden economies in children's fiction.
 Anna Savoie.
 Cognitive approaches to multicultural young adult fiction.
 Tyler Shores: Digital literacy

 Prospective PhD students

-The academic year 2016-17 will be the last chance to do your doctoral degree with Maria before she retires.
+The academic year 2016-17 is the last chance to start and complete your doctoral degree with Maria before she retires.
 She will be able to co-supervise in 2017-18 and 2018-19.
 She welcomes informal contact from prospective PhD students on any topics within children's literature research, in particular the following areas:

 - picturebooks, intermediality and visual literacy